Angela Stout provides experienced representation in complex property division suits

 ‘Just and Right’ Property Division

 In some instances advocating that an estate be divided equally between the parties may be appropriate.
-In other cases a more aggressive approach may be warranted.
-This may include seeking a disproportionate division of the community estate in favor of one spouse, alleging waste claims, and/or seeking a reimbursement claims from one marital estate to another.
+In other cases, a more aggressive approach may be warranted.
+This may include seeking a disproportionate division of the community estate in favor of one spouse, alleging waste claims, and/or seeking a reimbursement claim from one marital estate to another.

 At The Stout Law firm, P.L.L.C, our lawyers begin each suit by acquiring a comprehensive picture of the client’s financial situation and his or her goals, interests and concerns.
 Whatever the case may be, Ms. Stout is committed to working with each client to ensure his or her needs and goals are met.